 “When I got out of jail, I knew I didn’t want to go back to living that kind of life,” she said.
 “I went to New Friends New Life.
 That was a new start for my journey.

 Dana began attending Wednesday night meetings, which include dinner, a Bible study and a life skills session required for participation in the New Friends New Life program.
 These meetings offered her something that had been missing from her life: a community of women whom she could trust.

 “I was used to being around women, but I was kind of a loner.”
 Dana said.
 “We used to bicker about who could bring in the most money… I used to be ready to fight other women, you know?”

 At New Friends New Life, however, Dana found true friends.
 She found women she could relate to and confide in, women who would change her life.

 “I learned how to bond with women, and it was women that were just like me,” she said.
 “It took a minute, but I was able to open up and share some things with them.”

 As Dana continued to attend Wednesday night meetings and grow her network of support, she became a protégé in the NFNL program.
-As a protégé, she was partnered with an advocate, Michelle, who served as her mentor as she transitioned to self-sufficiency through conventional employment.
+As a protégé, she was partnered with an advocate, who served as her mentor as she transitioned to self-sufficiency through conventional employment.

-Michelle helped Dana budget and set goals, encouraged her to go back to school and supported her as she applied for and ultimately got a job in business administration.
+The New Friends New Life advocate helped Dana budget and set goals, encouraged her to go back to school and supported her as she applied for and ultimately got a job in business administration.